Stennix/Thesis_Code_Data_6866018/README.md

 # Thesis_Code_Data_6866018
-Code snippets and other data for the Thesis of Sten Dijk, SN6866810
+Code snippets and other data for the Msc thesis of Sten Dijk, SN6866810